pratoa/Restaurant-Management-System/README.md

 -addfood and subtract food files, are the windows that pop-up when the buttons in tableclick are clicked.
 They simply let subtract and add food to the table.

+  Please read Project-Report to better understand the code